underscoreio/underscoreio/src/html/_drafts/liftrx.md

 The RxElement.values is the output stream of values, the jscmd is the stream of JsCmds to send to the browser to make whatever changes are required in response to the input stream, and the ui is the html to bind into templates as usual in Lift.

-The JsCmds emitted by RxElement.jscmd needs to be sent to the browser.
-Lift's CometActor will do this for us, all thats needed is for the JsCmds emitted by the Observable[JsCmd] to be sent to the actor that forwards it to the client:
+To send the JsCmds emitted by RxElement.jscmd to the browser, each JsCmd needs to be sent to a comet actor that forwards it to the client:

 {% highlight scala %}
   // in a CometActor